chatmail/dkim-milter/TUTORIAL.md

 The default configuration file belongs at /etc/dkim-milter/dkim-milter.conf.
 Create the directory /etc/dkim-milter and a for now empty file /etc/dkim-milter/dkim-milter.conf.
-Usually, you need to run all such commands as root.
+Usually, you need to run such commands as root.

 ```